Myanmar

 Improving Children’s Book Publication Project

-According to Myanmar’s Ministry of Information, more than 8,000 books, including magazines and comics, were published in 2011, out of which only 82 were meant for children.
-Though some books have manga and frontispieces, there are only a limited number of high-quality picture books.
-To provide children with high-quality picture books, we have established the Children Book Publication Committee together with local writers, illustrators, and editors to publish picture books and paper theaters (KAMISHIBAI).
-Published picture books will be distributed to public libraries and schools.
+To provide children with good-quality picture books, we have established the Children Book Publication Committee together with local writers, illustrators, and editors to publish picture books and paper theaters (KAMISHIBAI).
+Published picture books are distributed to public libraries and schools.
 We also work on human resource development by providing training in picture book publishing by experts.

 Activities So Far